-Vinblastine sulfate is a type of chemotherapy called a vinka alkaloid.
-It blocks cell growth by stopping mitosis (cell division).
-Vinka alkaloids interfere with microtubules (cellular structures that help move chromosomes during mitosis).
+Vinblastine sulfate is a type of chemotherapy called a vinca alkaloid.
+Vinca alkaloids interfere with microtubules (cellular structures that help move chromosomes during mitosis).
+They block cell growth by stopping mitosis (cell division).

 Use in Cancer